An Optimal Periodic Dividend and Risk Control Problem for an Insurance Company: Numerical results

-Taking into account Propositions \ref{pr1} and \ref{T1}, in the upper-left corner of Figure \ref{F1} depicts the behaviours of the optimal solution $v_{\gamma,b_{\gamma}}$ concerning the parameter $\gamma=2^{N}$ as $N\in[-4,50]$ with a growth rate of 0.2.
-It is evident that as $N$ increases, $v_{\gamma,b_{\gamma}}$ (blue line) closely approaches $v_{\infty}$ (red line).
-Here, $v_{\infty}$, given by \eqref{opt_sin_1}, represents the value function for the singular dividend strategies for the optimal problem derived by Taksar \cite{T2000} in Theorem 5.2.
+Taking into account Propositions \ref{pr1}, \ref{T1}, and the first row of Table \ref{T1}, Figure \ref{F1} depicts the behaviours of the optimal solution $v_{\gamma,\br^{\gamma}}$ concerning the parameter $\gamma=2^{N}$ as $N\in[-4,50]$ with a {step size rate} 0.2.
+It is evident that as $N$ increases, $v_{\gamma,\br^{\gamma}}$ (blue line) closely approaches $v_{\infty}$ (red line).
+Here, $v_{\infty}$ represents the value function for the singular dividend strategies for the optimal problem derived by \cite{T2000} in Theorem 5.2.